weiyithu/SurroundOcc/README.md

 ```

 ### Ground truth generation
 You can also generate dense occupancy labels with your own data!
 We provide a highly extensible code to achieve [this](https://github.com/weiyithu/SurroundOcc/blob/main/tools/generate_occupancy_with_own_data/process_your_own_data.py).
-We provide an example [sequence](https://cloud.tsinghua.edu.cn/f/94fea6c8be4448168667/?dl=1) and yoou need to prepare your data like this:
+You need to prepare your data like this (Here is an example [sequence](https://cloud.tsinghua.edu.cn/f/94fea6c8be4448168667/?dl=1)):

 ```
 your_own_data_folder/